IwakuraRein/Nagi/README.md

 ![](./doc/time-oct-tree.png)

-However, when a mesh is rectangular, like this mesh from the Staircase scene, the oct-tree fails to divide it effectively.
+However, when a mesh is rectangular and contain large triangles, like this mesh from the Staircase scene, the oct-tree fails to divide it effectively.

 ![](./doc/stair_case_mesh.png)